-Antoine Cassar is a Maltese poet, translator, editor, and cultural organiser, and a creative activist for migrants’ rights and universal freedom of movement.
+Antoine Cassar is a Maltese poet, translator, and creative activist for universal freedom of movement.

 Born in London to Maltese parents in 1978, Cassar grew up between England, Malta and Spain, and worked and studied in Italy, France and Luxembourg.
 In 2004, after a thirteen-year absence from the Maltese islands, he returned to Qrendi, the village of his family, to re-learn a language he had almost forgotten.

-In 2009, his composition Merħba, a poem of hospitality was awarded the United Planet Writing Prize.
-His Maltese poems have been translated into around twenty languages, including Spanish, French, Russian, Mandarin, Kannada and Japanese.
+In 2009, Cassar's multilingual composition Merħba, a poem of hospitality was awarded the United Planet Writing Prize.
+His Maltese poems have been translated into over twenty languages.

-Bejn / Between, a selection of 33 Maltese poems with parallel translation in English (by the author, Éire Stuart & Alex Vella Gera), plus the long English poem The Long Rope, was published and presented in Malta on 30th December 2011 (Ed.
+Bejn / Between, a selection of 33 Maltese poems with parallel translation in English (by the author, Éire Stuart & Alex Vella Gera), plus the long English poem The Long Rope, was published in 2011 (Ed.
 Skarta).